wing5wong/artisan-whs-static/source/_events/2020-02-20_quiz-night.md

 The Academic Prefects will be selling tickets outside the Canteen at 1st break ALL week (week 6), and Monday and Tuesday of week 7.

 Tickets are $20 per Team.
-The Quiz will be held on Wednesday 11 March in the School Hall starting at 6pm, you need to be seated by 5.45pm.
+The Quiz will be held on Wednesday 11 March in the School Hall starting at 6pm, **you need to be seated by 5.45pm**.

 Come prepared on the night with a great team costume, a pen and some cash to buy a sausage sizzle and drinks.
 Hot chips will be provided for Teams.